GoodNightBuddy/food-delivery-sf4kd/README.md

 # About

+If you try to reload the page you will get 404 error.

 You can buy products only from one shop.
 To buy products from another shop, you should remove previous shop products from cart.
 It was additional task requirement.

 Main technologies are: React, Redux, Chakra UI for client side and Express with PostgreSQL on the server.
 Both parts writed with Typescript.